hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

 I will also mention a few more advanced books that any serious student of the subject should consider:

   - George K. Batchelor, 1967:  *An Introduction to Fluid Dynamics* (Cambridge University Press).
 If hydrodynamics has a bible, this is it!
+  - M. James Lighthill, 1986:  *An Informal Introduction to Theoretical Fluid Mechanics* (Oxford University Press).
+This author once held Sir Isaac Newton's post at Cambridge University (the Lucasian Professorship of Mathematics).
   - Ronald L. Panton, 2013:  *Incompressible Flow*, 4th edition (Wiley).
-  - Constantine Pozrikidis, 2011:  *Introduction to Theoretical and Computational Fluid Dynamics*, 2d edition (Oxford University Press).

 Some perceptive thoughts on books for physicists to use when teaching fluid mechanics are offered by Raymond A. Shaw's [review](https://doi.org/10.1119/1.4929153) of the second edition of *Physical Hydrodynamics* by Guyon et al. in the *American Journal of Physics*, 83 (12):  1061-1062 (2015).
 Shaw's short review should be required reading for everyone visiting this page :-).